DitroniX/Home-Assistant-Dev/YAML Examples/IPEM SIX/README.md

 ## Timeline

-Now the code has been released and tested, other variants will also be provided.
+Now the code has been released and tested as a single phase with up to six inputs, other features and variants will also be provided.

+To complete the IPEM SIX ESPHome functionality:
+* RS485 MODBUS
+* GPIO Control (GPI/PWM)
+* OPTO Isolator Output Control
+* OLED Support (Display Panel)

+Three branches will then follow:
 * Split Phase
 * Two Phase, over the Two Banks
 * Three Phase